Wizards-vs-Robots/documentation/srs.md

 At first, local multiplayer will be made possible, then online multiplayer.
 This will also bring more depth to the game, since first, one can now play with others and communicate with them and second playing together will have some inherent effects on the game like stronger waves.

+#### 3.1 h) Robot Progression System
+This system should allow the robots to become stronger throughout the game in order to balance the _player progression_ system.
+This includes the robots spawning in progressively harder waves, with a wider variety of robot classes that increase the difficutly for the player, as some classes are harder to defeat than others.
+Additionally, robots should themselves become stronger by for example spawning in greater numbers.
+Different robot classes will be realized by December, whereas the other mechanics will be realized by June.

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible.